vgari001/template-lab-01-intro-to-sct/README.md

 	g++ -o area_calculator src/main.cpp src/rectangle.cpp
 ```

-Save and quit.
-Now, go ahead and run `make`.
-You should see the rule's command displayed as output.
-By this point, you hopefully see the potential in using `make`; you don't need to keep entering `g++ -o area_calculator main.cpp rectangle.cpp` over and over again when making edits to the source files.
+Now go ahead and run `make` in your terminal and you should see the rule's command displayed as output.
+Using `make` allows you to save lots of time typing out compilations commands so you don't need to keep entering `g++ -o area_calculator main.cpp rectangle.cpp` over and over again when making edits to the source files.
+It also allows you to create multiple executables from a single command.
+However, we won't be using make directly in this course but instead a more powerful system.

 ### CMake

 [CMake](https://cmake.org/) is a build system built on top of GNU's `make` and supports some more advanced features.
-The CMake system looks for a CMakeLists.txt file in order to know what to build, so start by creating the following CMakeLists.txt file:
+The CMake system looks for a `CMakeLists.txt` file (again this is the required file name) in order to know what to build.
+Start by creating the following `CMakeLists.txt` file:

 ```cmake
 CMAKE_MINIMUM_REQUIRED(VERSION 2.8)